Quarkus Shim

 | "Shim" here means modifying existing behavior in classes you cannot edit — not a JavaScript-style compatibility polyfill. |

-The four kinds of hook:
+The six kinds of hook:

 |